openshift/enhancements/enhancements/network/static-ip-addresses-vsphere.md

   prefix: 23
 ```

 If the cluster admin wishes to change anything about the ipaddress or ipaddress claim information, they may do so at this time.
-Once all changes are made, it is now find to continue the rest of the cluster create process.
+Once all changes are made, it is now fine to continue the rest of the cluster create process.

 ### Scaling in Additional Machines